mondoohq/docs/releases/2025-05-mondoo-release-highlights.md

 ## Improved pagination

-We’ve made impactful changes to our pagination that makes it a whole lot easier to browse and look through lists in the Mondoo Platform.
+We've made impactful changes to our pagination that makes it a whole lot easier to browse and look through lists in the Mondoo Platform.
 By default we now show 50 items per page for all findings pages.
 In addition, pagination settings are stored in the URL so they persist when you go back in browser history, share a page to a coworker, or bookmark a page.

 ## Expanded Mondoo Terraform Provider

-To further automate and scale the creation of Mondoo organizations, we’ve added a new `mondoo_organization` Terraform resource.
+To further automate and scale the creation of Mondoo organizations, we've added a new `mondoo_organization` Terraform resource.
 This can save valuable time, especially for larger enterprises.

 ## Mondoo policy updates